Shelly-Ann Fraser-Pryce: 2014: World indoor champion and injury

-2015: Third 100 metre world title
+2015: Third 100 m world title

 In 2015, Fraser-Pryce decided not to defend her 200 m title at the Beijing World Championships, opting instead to focus on the 100 m for the season.
 Speaking at the Meeting de Paris in July, she stated that although the longer sprint helped to improve her speed endurance for the 100 m, her coach believed she had lost some of her explosiveness from the blocks.
 As part of her preparation for the Rio Olympics in 2016, she wanted to prioritize the 100 m for the 2015 season to sharpen her technique.
 She ran only two 200 m races that year—in two minor meets in Kingston—finishing first and third in 22.96 s and 22.37 s respectively.
 In the 100 m, she started the season strong, setting an early world lead of 10.81 s at the Prefontaine Classic in May.
 She lowered the mark to 10.79 s at the Jamaican Championships at the end of June, and a week later, set a new world lead and meet record of 10.74 s in Paris.

 At the World Championships in August, Fraser-Pyrce posted 10.88 s in her 100 m heat, then 10.82 s to win her semifinal.
 In the 100 m final, she got her trademark start and sped to a record third world title in 10.76 s, adding to her triumphs in Berlin (2009) and Moscow (2013).
 Her winning time was also the second fastest in the world for 2015, a mark only she had beaten that year.
-Dutch sprinter Dafne Schippers—who finished quickly to take silver in 10.81 s—said, "I was close at the end.
+Dutch sprinter Dafne Schippers—who won silver in 10.81 s—said, "I was close at the end.
 When you're close to Fraser-Pryce you know you've got a medal."
 American Tori Bowie earned bronze in 10.86 s.
 With the victory, Fraser-Pryce became the second woman in history after U.S. sprinter Marion Jones to defend a 100 m world title.
 She also became the first woman to win the biennial title three times, matching the career hauls of Usain Bolt, as well as Americans Carl Lewis and Maurice Greene.
 Her victory, achieved at the Beijing National Stadium where she won her maiden Olympic gold in 2008, was also her fifth 100 m title from the past six global championships.
 Although happy for the win, Fraser-Pryce appeared to be dissatisfied with her time, stating, "I'm getting tired of 10.7s...
 I definitely think a 10.6 is there.
 Hopefully I will get it together."